|Why should I join ACerS?

 Do I get print and online access to the Bulletin and ceramicSOURCE as part of my membership?

-Do I get print and online access to the ceramic journals too?
+Do I have print and online access to the ceramic journals too?

-I want to find out who else in my country is a member of ACerS so I can contact them.
+I want to find out who else in my country is an ACerS member so I can contact them.
 How can I do this?

 Do I need a certain numbers of years of ACerS membership to be eligible for Society awards?

 That depends on the award.
-Some awards require up to 5 years continuous ACerS membership, others do not require membership at all.
-You need to read the nomination criteria for each award to see if membership is a requirement.
+Some awards require up to five years of continuous ACerS membership; others do not require membership at all.
+You will need to read the nomination criteria for each award to see if membership is a requirement.

 Have more questions?
-Contact Megan Bricker to get your questions answered.
+Contact Mark Mecklenborg to get your questions answered.